 Knitting being so often sought, as an evening amusement, both by the aged and by invalids, a large and distinct type has been adopted,-as affording an additional facility.
-The writer feels confident in the recommendation of "My Knitting Book,"-yet none but those who have tried the experiment know how difficult it is to be accurate in a work of this kind.
+The writer feels confident in the recommendation of "My Knitting Book," and humbly hopes it may meet with the same liberal reception that has been accorded to her "Hand-Book of Needlework."

-The numerous piracies that have been committed on her " $H{AND-BOOK}$ of $N{EEDLEWORK}$," mainly led to the publication of this little volume; but she could scarcely have anticipated that it would have met with so rapid a sale.
+The numerous piracies that have been committed on her last-mentioned work, mainly led to the publication of this little volume; but she could scarcely have anticipated the sale of so many thousands in so short a space of time.

-3, New Burlington Street, Regent Street.
+3, New Burlington Street, Regent-street.